azabelmena/.config/README.md

 flake.lock files used to build them on different machines.
     - NixOS for machines with generic hardware.
         - i.e. `cayley`, `cauchy`, etc...
-    - Nix-Darwin for Apple hardware and have a reproducible system on OSX.
-        - i.e. `noether`.
-        - Given how locked down OSX is, reproducibility is limited, and you will end up with at least _some_ state.
 - Various home-manager `.nix` files for programs which include:
     - Vim
     - Neovim